BertrandWen/bertrandwen.github.io/docs/README.md

 ## About Me

-I am now a PhD student in [The Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/), advised by [Prof.Yu](https://mypage.cuhk.edu.cn/academics/yutianshu/).
-Before that, I received my BEng and MEng in Computer Science from the [Southern University of Science and Technology (SUSTech)](https://sustech.edu.cn/), advised by [Prof.Wang](https://cse.sustech.edu.cn/faculty/~wangqi/).
+I am now a PhD student in [The Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/), advised by [Prof.Tianshu Yu](https://mypage.cuhk.edu.cn/academics/yutianshu/).
+Before that, I received my BEng and MEng in Computer Science from the [Southern University of Science and Technology (SUSTech)](https://sustech.edu.cn/), advised by [Prof.Qi Wang](https://cse.sustech.edu.cn/faculty/~wangqi/).

 ## Interests